Updated: May 18, 2026

 SoFi Checking and Savings

-SoFi stays popular because it blends checking and savings into one integrated ecosystem and leans hard into automation.
-If you like your savings to happen in the background without constant manual transfers, SoFi's approach works exceptionally well.
+SoFi blends checking and savings into one integrated ecosystem and leans hard into automation.
+If you want your savings to happen in the background without constant manual transfers, SoFi's approach works well.
+Note that the top APY requires qualifying direct deposit — verify the current conditions before opening.

 Key Features:

-- High APY on savings, especially with direct deposit
+- High APY on savings with qualifying direct deposit

 - No account fees, no minimum balances